 In Talk of Europe (ToE) we translate the proceedings of the meetings of the European Parliament (europarl) to Linked Data.
 Our aim is to support a quantitative, longitudinal analysis of the EU parliamentary debates.

 ToE is a collaboration between VU University Amsterdam, the Erasmus University Rotterdam, DANS and the Netherlands Institute for Sound and Vision, and is a follow-up of the PoliMedia project in which these partners collaborated previously.
-It is funded by CLARIN ERIC and CLARIN-NL, made possible by NWO and OCW support.
+It is funded by CLARIN ERIC and CLARIN-NL, made possible with support from NWO and OCW.

 The goal of EURECA (Enabling information re-Use by linking clinical REsearch and Care) is to enable seamless, secure, scalable and consistent linkage of healthcare information residing in electronic health record (EHR) systems with information in clinical research information systems, such as clinical trials.